Articles, Conscious Consciousness, conscious relationships

 The third line of consciousness develops through thought, understanding, language, meaning, and self-reflection.
 At this level, love includes answers.
 The child asks, “Who am I?
 What is this world?
 Why do I feel what I feel?
 What is happening around me?”
 The developing mind needs adults who tell the truth with kindness, explain life without crushing wonder, and help the child understand the relationship between body, feelings, thoughts, and reality.

-For intellectual consciousness to feel loved, the child needs help understanding self, world, body, feelings, thoughts, and the way these forces mediate reality.
+For intellectual consciousness to feel loved, the child needs help understanding the self, the world, the body, feelings, thoughts, and how these forces mediate reality.
 A child who receives wise explanations learns to think without splitting from the body and heart.
 A child who receives confusion, lies, ridicule, silence, dogma, or gaslighting may learn to distrust perception.
 Later, the adult may overthink, doubt themselves, cling to rigid beliefs, or seek certainty because the early world did not help them make sense of experience.

 HOW LOVE FILTERS RELATIONS